Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 cat all.18S28S.replaced.fasta | grep "Colpodellidea" | tr -d '>' > Colpodellidea.txt
 ```

-All sequences of Microthoracida were already annotated to Nassophorea.
-Sequences of Paraspathidium were already annotated to Prostomatea.

 To remove duplicates, and process the files to have all taxon names on a single line separated by commas, the following for loop was run:

 ```
 for i in *txt; do sort $i | uniq | sed -E 's/(.*)/\1, /' | tr -d '\n' | sed -E 's/, $//' > "$i".csv ; done
 ```

-To combine all the files, a script called setup_constraint.pl was constructed.Running this script created two files:
-- Ciliate_constraint.txt
-- Ciliate_constraint.txt.tre

-The constraint tree file has 2425 taxa.
+The script setup_constraint.pl was run to combine all the files.

 ## Create constraint tree

-Then the constraint.sbatch script was made to create a constraint tree.

-Run the script with this command to make 100 trees:
+Run the constraint.sbatch script with this command to make 100 trees:

 ```
 for i in $(seq 100); do echo $i; sbatch <name of sbatch script> ${i}; sleep 1; done